s111ew/chatGPT-CLI/README.md

-# chatGPT-CLI
+# chatGPT CLI

-ChatGPT CLI integration for MacOS terminal
+Simple ChatGPT integration for the MacOS terminal.
+Useful for simple queries without breaking terminal workflow.

+Accepts multi-line input by ending prompt with " --".